Funds Required For First Time Home Buyer On Home Purchase

 In the event the seller is not willing to give the buyer a seller’s concession, the buyer can get a lender’s credit towards closing costs in lieu of accepting a slightly higher mortgage rate.

 - Any unused portion of seller’s concession must be returned to the seller so it is best to structure the seller’s concession the right way when preparing the real estate purchase contract.

-2015 Update For First Time Home Buyer
+2017 Update For First Time Home Buyers

 - The 3% down payment conventional loan program is for first time home buyer only or home buyers who did not own a home for the past three years.